rianelis/GCP/google-cloudskillsboost/PCA/GSP345 - Build Infrastructure with Terraform on Google Cloud: Challenge Lab/Readme.md

 }

 ```
 Run the following commands to initialize the module and create/update the instance resources.
-Type _yes_ at the dialogue after you run the apply command to accept the state changes.
+Type _yes_ in the dialogue after you run the apply command to accept the state changes.

 ```
 terraform init